Congo Arab war: The capture of Nyangwe and Kasongo

-Commandant Gillian arrived with Congo Free State reinforcements on April 13.
-Dhanis advanced up the river to Kasongo on 22 April 1893, while sending Lieutenant Doorme and his advanced guard to encircle the city, surprising the Arab slavers and taking all their defenses in the rear.
-The Force Publique found a huge supply store at Kasongo, including ivory, ammunition, food and luxuries such as gold and crystal tableware.
+With Nyangwe secured, the Free State forces focused on capturing Kasongo.
+Tippu Tip's capital in Maniema, the city was 35 miles south of Nyangwe and regularly hosted 20,000 residents, but the population had tripled due to an influx of refugees from Nyangwe as well as troops led by Said bin Abed and Muhammad bin Amici.
+Having never anticipated that Kasongo would be threatened, Sefu's lieutenants hurriedly worked to organise defences.
+Dhanis advanced up the river to Kasongo on 22 April 1893, while sending Lieutenant Doorme and his advanced guard to encircle the city.
+Caught between the Free State troops, the Arab defenders as well as civilians and slaves fled the city, letting it fall to their attackers in two hours.
+The Force Publique found a large supply store at Kasongo, including ivory, ammunition, food and luxuries such as sugar, candles, gold, and crystal tableware.
+Sefu and the other Arab leaders escaped.
 For the next six months, Dhanis remained inactive, setting up supply routes and befriending the local tribes, while Rumaliza's forces were swelled by Swahili fighters who escaped earlier defeats by Dhanis.